-How to Write a Book Before Breakfast: Writing Tips for Busy People
+How to Write a Book Before Breakfast: Writing Productivity Tips

 Can you write a book before breakfast?
 Of course, though, if you’re going to write a substantial, high-quality book, you can’t write it in just one day.
 However, you can very well write your book before breakfast, every single day, over a period of time.